AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

 the actual object Child maintains consistency (you'd want to call := on Child).

-We looked at various ways to remove the need of temporaries, for example by introducing special constructors taking aggregate values as paramters.
+We looked at various ways to remove the need of temporaries, for example by introducing special constructors taking aggregate values as parameters.
 However, this quickly leads to the need of creating a lot of extra attributes for all situations.
 In light of the added complexity, and the fact that we can provide means to achieve desired optimization when needed, it didn't look like